BonsonW/slow5curl/README.md

 [Python API](): Full documentation of the Python API.
 -->

-[C API Examples](https://github.com/BonsonW/slow5curl/tree/master/examples): Main features of the C API and how to use them.
+[C API Examples](https://github.com/BonsonW/slow5curl/tree/main/examples): Main features of the C API and how to use them.

 <!--
 [Python API Examples](): Main features of the Python API and how to use them.
 -->

+If you need any help with using the library please open an [issue](https://github.com/BonsonW/slow5curl/issues).

 ## Citation